 The Audit Committee of the Board oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-During the entirety of fiscal 2011, the Audit Committee was comprised of Messrs.
-Parker (Chairperson) and Mead and Ms. English.
-On January 11, 2011, the Boards appointed Mr. Reilly as the fourth member of the Audit Committee.
+The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm to perform alw; confers with management and the independent registered public accounting firm ergating the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting or auditing matters; and the confidential and anonymous submission by employees of the Adviser or the Administrator regarding concerns of questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+During fiscal year 2012, the Audit Committee was comprised of Messrs.
+Parker (Chairperson), Mead, Reilly and Ms. English.
+Mr. Mead resigned from the Board and the Audit Committee effective May 3, 2012.
 Messrs.
-Adelgren and Outland currently serve as alternate members of the Audit Committee.
+Adelgren, Outland and Earhart currently serve as alternate members of the Audit Committee.
 Alternate members of the Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member of the Audit Committee.
 The Audit Committee met eight times during the last fiscal year.
 The Audit Committee has adopted a written charter that is available to stockholders in the Corporate Governance section of our website at www.GladstoneCommercial.com.

 The Board reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that each of Messrs.
-Parker, Mead, Reilly, Adelgren (alternate) and Outland (alternate) and Ms. English is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+Parker, Reilly, Adelgren (alternate), Outland (alternate) and Earhart (alternate) and Ms. English is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
 The Board has also determined that each of Messrs.
-Parker, Mead, Reilly, Adelgren (alternate) and Outland (alternate) and Ms. English qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
+Parker, Reilly, Adelgren (alternate) and Outland (alternate) and Ms. English qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of the members' level of knowledge and experience based on a number of factors, including formal education and experience.
 The Board has also unanimously determined that all Audit Committee members and alternate members are financially literate under current NASDAQ rules and listing standards.
 In addition to our Audit Committee, Messrs.
-Mead, Parker, and Reilly and Ms. English also serve on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
+Parker, and Reilly and Ms. English also serve on the audit committees of Gladstone Land Corporation.
 Our Audit Committee's alternate members, Messrs.
-Adelgren and Outland, also serve as alternate members on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
+Adelgren, Earhart and Outland, also serve as alternate members on the audit committees of Gladstone Investment Corporation, Gladstone Capital Corporation and Gladstone Land Corporation.
 The Board has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.

-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE REPORT1